silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/09_Security/00_Member.md

 ## Introduction

-The [api:Member] class is used to represent user accounts on a SilverStripe site (including newsletter recipients).
+The [api:SilverStripe\Security\Member] class is used to represent user accounts on a SilverStripe site (including newsletter recipients).

 ## Testing For Logged In Users